What is the Difference Between a Copay vs Coinsurance?

 At PlushCare, we offer digital doctor appointments to both the insured and uninsured.
 Our telehealth platform connects you with board-certified online doctors who are highly trained to assess your medical condition, provide a diagnosis, and prescribe medication online.

 We accept all major insurance providers.
-When using your health insurance for an online appointment, you will only ever be charged your typical in-office copay.
-On average, a patient pays a $22 copay with PlushCare.
-We accept patients without health insurance for $129 per doctor’s appointment plus a membership fee.
+When using your health insurance for an online appointment, you will only accept all major insurance providers.

 Read More About Copays and Coinsurance